ethereum/EIPs/EIPS/eip-xxxx.md

 ### Fields per validator

-Whisk requires to append one tracker `(rG,krG)` and one commitment `kG` per validator.
+Whisk requires appending one tracker `(rG,krG)` and one commitment `kG` per validator.
 Both are updated at max once through a validator's lifetime.

 Trackers are registered with a randomized base `(rG,krG)` to make it harder for adversaries to track them through shuffling gates.
 It can become an issue if the set of honest shufflers is small.

-Each tracker must be binded to a validator's identity to prevent multiple parties to claim the same proposer slot.
-Otherwise it would allow proposers to sell their proposer slot, and cause fork-choice issues if two competing blocks appear.
+Each tracker must be bound to a validator's identity to prevent multiple parties to claim the same proposer slot.
+Otherwise, it would allow proposers to sell their proposer slot, and cause fork-choice issues if two competing blocks appear.

 ### Identity binding

 Whisk does identity binding by storing a commitment to the tracker's secret `kG` in the validator record.
-Storing the commitment also allows to ensures the uniqueness of `k`.
+Storing the commitment also ensures the uniqueness of `k`.

 Identity binding can be achieved by forcing the hash prefix of `hash(kG)` to match its validator index.
-However, validators would have to brute force `k` making bootstrap of the system harder to participants with less computational resources.
+However, validators would have to brute force `k` making bootstrap of the system harder for participants with fewer computational resources.

 Identity binding can also be achieved by setting `k = hash(nonce + pubkey)`.
-However, proposers will need to reveal `k` and be de-anonimized for repeated proposals on adjacent shuffling phases.
+However, proposers will need to reveal `k` and be de-anonymized for repeated proposals on adjacent shuffling phases.

 ### Alternative: non-single secret election

 Secret non-single leader election is based on protocol engineering rather than cryptography, thus much simpler and cheap than Whisk.
-However it complicates the fork-choice and opens it up to potential MEV time-buying attacks, making it an unsuitable option at the time of writing.
+However, it complicates the fork-choice and opens it up to potential MEV time-buying attacks, making it an unsuitable option at the time of writing.

 ### Alternative: network anonymity

-Privacy-preserving networking protocols like Dandelion or Dandelion++ increase the privacy of network participants but not sufficiently for Ethereum's usecase.
+Privacy-preserving networking protocols like Dandelion or Dandelion++ increase the privacy of network participants but not sufficiently for Ethereum's use case.

 SASSAFRAS is a simpler alternative SSLE protocol consensus-wise, but it relies on a network anonymity layer.
 Its specific trade-offs do not fit Ethereum's overall threat model better than Whisk.

 ## Backwards Compatibility

-This EIP introduces backwards incompatible changes to the block validation rule set on the consensus layer and must be accompanied by a hard fork.
+This EIP introduces backward incompatible changes to the block validation rule set on the consensus layer and must be accompanied by a hard fork.

 PBS participants (e.g. builders) will not know the next proposer validator index to use a specific pre-registered fee recipient; unless the proposer chooses to reveal itself ahead of time.
 Block explorers and tooling will not be able to attribute missing slots to a specific validator index.

 ## Security Considerations

-The shuffling strategy is analyzed in a companion paper and considered sufficiently safe for Whisk's usecase.
-Data and computational complexity of this EIP is significant but constant, thus does not open new DoS vectors.
+The shuffling strategy is analyzed in a companion paper and considered sufficiently safe for Whisk's use case.
+The data and computational complexity of this EIP are significant but constant, thus does not open new DoS vectors.

 ### Anonymity set

 The anonymity set in Whisk equals `WHISK_CANDIDATE_TRACKERS_COUNT - WHISK_PROPOSER_TRACKERS_COUNT` (8,192) which are the candidates that did not get selected as proposers.
-That count of validators correspond to a smaller number of p2p nodes.
+That count of validators corresponds to a smaller number of p2p nodes.
 Assuming a Pareto principle where "20% of the nodes run 80% of the validators" the anonymity corresponds to 2,108 nodes on average.
-A bigger candidate pool could make the shuffling strategy unsafe, while shuffling more trackers per round would increase the cost of the ZK proofs.
+A bigger candidate pool could make the shuffling strategy unsafe while shuffling more trackers per round would increase the cost of the ZK proofs.

 ### RANDAO biasing

 Whisk uses RANDAO in the candidate selection and proposer selection events, and is susceptible to potential RANDAO biasing attacks by malicious proposers.
-Whisk security could be made identical to the status quo by spreading the selection events over the entire shuffling period.
-However, doing so would complicate the Whisk protocol further, and status quo security is not ideal either.
+Whisk security could be made identical to the status quo by spreading the selection events over an entire shuffling period.
+However, status quo security is not ideal either and it would complicate the protocol further.

 ## Copyright